-Your meals need protein and if you are a vegetarian then you need to boost your meals with these essential foods, says Nandini Reddy
+A runner’s meal should include protein to gain muscle and if you are a vegetarian, then you need to boost your meals with these essential foods, says Nandini Reddy

 If you are looking to gain muscle, you are most likely told that you need to eat lean or white meats at least in order to meet your daily protein goals.
 Protein is the essential macronutrient that will help you gain muscle and also helps regulate hormones and keep bones in good health.
 But when you don’t eat meat, there are heart healthy legumes, grains, millet and pusles that are a good choice.